CloudVLab/qwiklabs-content-bundle-spec/api/peer-review-bundle-spec.md

 in various contexts.
 All of these chunks will be sanitized according to the restricted set in the [HTML spec](./html/html-spec.md).

+### Default Locale

+The peer review bundle MUST specify a `default_locale`.
+It corresponds to the locale that the peer review is originally authored in.
+Authoring tools can use this as a hint to notify localizers when content in the default locale is updated.
+Also, it provides a hint to the learner interface about which locale to display if an instruction/resource is not localized for the learner's current locale.

 ### Attribute specification

 The full specification is as follows: